fpvandoorn/Py-Hanabi/README.md

 Do not expect everything to work, do not expect everything to be well-documented However, I try to improve this from now on so that eventually, reasonable interfaces will exist so that this becomes actually more usable than now

+Generally speaking, stuff that is already in a proper package/subfolder should be alright and I plan to keep it clean (also with a clean git history)

 ## What is this?

 This is my personal attempt to write hanabi-related code to analyse and play around with the game.